SLV.Bali Peer Mentor Handbook

 Above all you are a volunteer, you’re here to get hands-on work experience right?
 Please remember that as a Peer Mentor you will also have a full timetable of projects and workshops to attend in addition to your Peer Mentor responsibilities.
 Although you’re always happy to help and support, your role is to lead by example and help to plan sessions and learn as much as you can from workshops too.

 An exciting part of the Peer Mentor role is welcoming new volunteers when they arrive on placement!
 First impressions count!
 This is your chance to really help people to get settled and find their feet.
 We advocate for creating a culture of independence, but not before you show new team members the ropes and get them acquainted with the local area, etc.

 + Session Planning

 Everyone attends Session Planning on a Monday to prep for the projects they will be attending that week.
-Here, Coordinators help plan and support the team by facilitating group discussions and passing on any messages you are responsible for.
+Here, Peer Mentors help plan and support the team by facilitating group discussions and passing on any messages you are responsible for.

 This is your time to help empower and motivate the team.
 Session Planning is a huge part of the SLV.Global placement, as we never go into a session and "wing it."
 We expect sessions to be well thought out, with a psychological focus in mind.
 A great place to start with this is our Psychological Benefits of Group Work blog!